rtk707/MyPortfolio-Hacktoberfest2019/README.md

   - [Yes I did](https://github.com/lingonsaft/hacktoberfest) but it got too big and too time consuming this year I'm going smaller :)
 - Are you not one of the guys from that failed [CodeCardCodingCards](https://www.kickstarter.com/projects/lingonsaft/codecardcodingcards) kickstarter?
   - Yes...
+- Why should I contribute?
+  - On completion of a certain no. of PR's you get cool swag from Github and Digital Ocean
 - How many pull requests (PRs) must be made to get an awesome shirt from Hacktoberfest 2019?
   - 4
 - How do I track my progress to get an awesome shirt from Hacktoberfest 2019?